nadult/fwk_enum/readme.md

 It's a header-only C++14 library with an improved enum class.
 Features:

 - ability to iterate over, enumerate in a range-for and count all elements
-- flag support without any additional code
+- type-safe bitwise operations support without any additional code
 - conversion to / from strings (const char*)
 - no weirdness, you can use it just like you would use enum class
 - VERY lightweight: less than 250 lines of code in a single file
-- fast compilation and low runtime overhead
+- decent compilation speed and low runtime overhead
 - depends only on boost (preprocessor & optional)
 - enums safe to use in switches (assuming decent compiler)